PSYCHEER/PsyBranch/README.md

 Configuration
 ---
-Change link, button titles, icons.
+Change links, button titles, icons.

 Disable animation just by setting `let animation = true` to `let animation = false`.

-Year at copyright is automatic.
+Year at copyright is automatic.\
+\
+Images are in `assets/images`.

+Change logo and favicon!